bobohope/scrape_crc/README.md

 # How to use it
-the ipython notebook files are for testing only, codes might not be correct Plz use the file scrape_one_page.py for future development
+the ipython notebook files are for testing only, codes might not be correct</br>
+Plz use the file scrape_one_page.py for future development </br>